gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 #### Creating a Project
 Teleport Jira Plugin relies on your Jira project having a board with at least three statuses (columns): Pending, Approved, and Denied.
 It's therefore the easiest scenario to create a new Jira project for Teleport to use.

-Specific type of the project you choose when you create it doesn't matter, as long as you can setup a Kanban Board for it, but we recommend that you go with Kanban Software Development — this will reduce the amount of setup work you'll have to do and provide the board out of the box.
+The specific type of project you choose when you create it doesn't matter, as long as you can setup a Kanban Board for it, but we recommend that you go with Kanban Software Development — this will reduce the amount of setup work you'll have to do and provide the board out of the box.

-You'll need the project key for the teleport plugin settings later on.
+You'll need the project key for the Teleport plugin settings later on.
 It's usually a 3 character code for the project.

 #### Setting up Request ID field on Jira
 Teleport stores the request metadata in a special Jira custom field that must be named teleportAccessRequestId.
 To create that field, go to Administration -> Issues -> Custom Fields -> Add Custom Field.

-Name the field teleportAccessRequestId, and choose Text Field (single line) as the field type.
+Name the field `teleportAccessRequestId`, and choose Text Field (single line) as the field type.
 Assign the field to your project, or make it global.
 Teleport Access Request ID is an internal field and it's not supposed to be edited by users, so you can leave the Screens section blank.
 That means that the field won't show up in Jira UI.

-Go to Project Settings -> Fields and make sure that the teleportAccessRequestId field shows up on the list of fields available in this project.
+Go to Project Settings -> Fields and make sure that the `teleportAccessRequestId` field shows up on the list of fields available in this project.

 #### Setting up the status board
 The default Jira Software workflow has a different board setup from what Teleport needs, so we'll setup another workflow and assign that workflow to the project board.